 Patients with sugar should also be careful

 When the PM2.5 present in the air exceeds the limit of 10 micrograms per cubic meter, the risk of sugar increases.
-PM2.5 reaches our brain through the thin cell membranes of the nose, which begins to produce oxidative stress by weakening the body’s immunity.
-Which increase the risk of diabetes.
+PM2.5 reaches our brain through the thin cell membranes of the nose, which begin to produce oxidative stress by weakening the body’s immunity, which increases the risk of diabetes.

 The air purifier is also effective

-Do you know that the air inside the house can be about 4 to 5 times more dangerous than outside.
-Hence the use of air purifiers has increased considerably in recent years, which makes the air cleaner by eliminating the dust particles and pollen particles along with PM2.5 present in the room air.
-Always buy purifiers according to the size of your room and do not forget to change its field after a fixed time.
+Do you know that the air inside the house can be about 4 to 5 times more dangerous than outside?
+Hence, air purifiers have increased considerably in recent years, making the air cleaner by eliminating dust particles, pollen particles, and PM2.5 present in the room air.
+Always buy cleaners according to the size of your room, and do not forget to change its field after a fixed time.
 Fire the entire fire only by closing the windows and doors of the house properly.
-Also take care of fresh air coming into the room.
+Also, take care of fresh air coming into the room.

-When the PM2.5 level in the air starts to rise above the set standards, it affects the nervous system.
-Problems such as fatigue, headache, vomiting, irritability and depression start to breathe with polluted air.
+- When the PM2.5 level in the air starts to rise above the set standards, it affects the nervous system.
+Problems such as fatigue, headache, vomiting, irritability, and depression breathe with polluted air.

-Although the n-95 mask is considered to be the most effective in preventing air pollution, but it can cause problems for respiratory patients.
+- Although the n-95 mask is considered the most effective in preventing air pollution, it can cause problems for respiratory patients.
 So they wet the napkin and tie it on the nose.